-Jay is a graduate of Queens MA Economics program.
-He completed his Master’s thesis on the economics of Canada’s lobbying industry.
+Jay Mackinnon has been an Associate/Economist at Limestone Analytics since its early days.
+Jay is a graduate of Queens MA Economics program where he completed a Master’s thesis about Canada’s lobbying registry database.
 Jay’s main areas of economic interest include public economics, political economy, finance and applied econometrics.

 - M.A.
 Economics – Queen’s University, Canada